DIFFERENT TYPES OF BROADBAND

 If you read international tech sites, the terms can be confusing.
 Here is a quick translation guide:

-Fiber vs Fibre: The US uses "Fiber".
-The UK uses "Fibre".
+Fibre vs Fiber: The US uses "fiber".
+The UK uses "fibre".

 EVOLUTION OF SPEED

 The beginning.
-Used phone lines, blocked calls, and made that screeching noise.
-Obsolete.
+Used phone lines, blocked calls and made that screeching noise.
+Now obsolete.

 ADSL (COPPER)

 First generation broadband.
-Runs entirely on copper wires.
-Slow and fading out.
+Runs entirely on copper phone lines.
+Slow by modern standards and steadily fading out.

-The current norm.
 Fibre to the street cabinet, copper to the home.
-Good for HD streaming.
+Still common, but clearly a transitional technology.

 FTTP (FULL FIBRE)